top of page

 Matthew 7:12

-The eye-for-an-eye principle should be used as a guide for proper justice.
+This passage reflects that the eye-for-an-eye principle should be adhered to when administering corrective measures.
 For example, people should not steal from others unless they want to be stolen from, or strike anyone unless they want to be stricken in return.
-It is a simple principle to live by and doing so, helps deter a person from committing an act of crime.
+It is a simple principle to live by, and by doing so, helps prevent a person from committing a wrongful act since they would receive similar treatment in kind.

 Eye-For-An-Eye (Balanced Reconciliation)

-The eye-for-an-eye equality rule will help people put things in perspective and all will know what would happen to them if they carried out an illegal act.
-The policy moving forward would be a better manner of providing justice to the situation than just incarceration.
+In general, the eye-for-an-eye equality rule will help people put things in perspective and everyone will know beforehand what would happen to them if they carried out an illegal act since similar action will be returned in kind as balanced reconciliation.

 bottom of page